nyc-crh/site/content/about/index.md

 ## Credit

 If you reference material from this website, we ask that you credit the NYCCRHP and include a url to the page being referenced and date of access.
 For primary sources, see the  “how to cite” information under the “item details” section for each object.
 For reference to any other section, please cite as: “Page Title,” in New York City Civil Rights History Project, Accessed [Month Day, Year], URL.

+## Accessibility Statement

+The New York City Civil Rights History Project is committed to ensuring digital accessibility for people with disabilities.
+We take the following measures to ensure the accessibility of content we create and present on this website:
+Make sure that design and development decisions consider accessibility.
+Provide accurate text-based alternatives to scanned documents and audio files.
+Create meaningful descriptions for visual content.
+Test our site for usability by seeking feedback from diverse users and through using freely available software like WebAIM and axe DevTools to test for conformance to the Web Content Accessibility Guidelines (WCAG).

+### Conformance status

+The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
+It defines three levels of conformance: Level A, Level AA, and Level AAA.
+The New York City Civil Rights History project website aims to conform with WCAG 2.1 level AA.

+### Technology compatibility

+The visual formatting (HTML and CSS) of the New York City Civil Rights History project website uses Bootstrap 5, which is designed to meet WCAG standards and be robust across multiple devices, operating systems, and browsers.
+You can read the Bootstrap accessibility statement here: https://getbootstrap.com/docs/5.0/getting-started/accessibility/
+Browsers older than 3 major versions or mobile operating systems older than 5 years may not display web content correctly or work with assistive technology.

+### Additional accessibility considerations

+Some videos have sign language interpretation.

+### Feedback

+We welcome your feedback on the accessibility of the New York City Civil Rights History project website.
+Please let us know if you encounter accessibility barriers when trying to use the site or if you have ideas for how to make the content more accessible: [accessibility@nyccivilrightshistory.org](mailto:accessibility@nyccivilrightshistory.org)